terra-money/validator-profiles/validators/terravaloper1h6rf7y2ar5vz64q8rchz5443s3tqnswrpf4846/README.md

 Delegate to our public validator or let us operate a separate white-labeled validator on your behalf.

 **Broad Asset Coverage**
-Live on 20 PoS mainnets including Centrifuge (at launch!), Tezos, Cosmos, Decred, Terra and Livepeer.
-Operating on 15+ testnets launching in 2020 including Centrifuge, Polkadot, Cardano, Keep, NuCypher and Oasis.
+Live on 20 PoS mainnets including Tezos, Cosmos, Decred, Terra and Livepeer.
+Operating on 15+ testnets launching in 2020 including Polkadot, Cardano, Keep, NuCypher, Oasis and Centrifuge.

 **Block-Level Reporting**
 Designed for funds admins and accountants, the reporting includes all staking and delegation transactions on a calendar basis.